logzio/logz-docs/_source/user-guide/distributed-tracing/jaeger-drilldown.md

 #### Add a drilldown link

 Notes:

+* You can only create a single drilldown for any given source entity.
 * To test and preview your drilldown, create it in the user interface of the source product.
 * Entities that have an existing drilldown are indicated by the "link out" icon.
 * Entities that you can use to create a drilldown are indicated by the "custom chain links" icon.